wavelog/WaveLogGate/README.md

 * When clicking the loupe at Live-QSO/Post-QSO Wavelog will automaticly lookup the Spot behind the QRG (if there's a spot)

 Enjoy

+#### Contributing
+Contribution is welcome.
+PRs will only be accepted against the Dev-Branch.